benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 of students who are interested in using computers in the arts & music the c/c/c studio can be _one part_ of that bigger mission.

-The c/c/c studio is an "outwardly-focused education program" (taken from the _Reimagine Fellow_ position description) which builds two-way relationships with ACT High Schools.
+TODO also mention connecting to the wider CBR arts community

+The c/c/c studio is an **outwardly-focused** program (TODO what do you mean?).
 The end-of-semester grad shows provide an opportunity to showcase the innovative education & creative-practice going on in the c/c/c studio (and CECS more broadly) and in doing so to make an impact in the ANU and wider Canberra community.

 Finally, the c/c/c studio presents an opportunity as an "object lesson" for the breadth of places that an Engineering/Computer Science skillset can be